Skip to main content

 Practice questions written in the style of TASC exam questions on this dot point, with worked answer explainers.
 The year tag is the paper they imitate, not the source.

-2024 TASC General Mathematics5 marksA conservationist has bought 200 hectares of land covered in gorse, expecting to clear 12 hectares per year. a) Given the first term is 200, find the next three terms in the sequence representing the uncleared land at the beginning of each year. b) Is this sequence arithmetic or geometric? c) Find the explicit rule for the sequence. d) Use the rule to find the 15th term.
+TCE 20245 marksA conservationist buys 200 hectares of land covered in gorse, expecting to clear 12 hectares per year. a) Given the first term is 200, find the next three terms in the sequence for the uncleared land at the start of each year. b) Is this sequence arithmetic or geometric? c) Find the explicit rule. d) Use the rule to find the 15th term.